What Was Anne Rice Net Worth When She Died?

 Anne Rice Books in Order: The Complete Bibliography

 Anne Rice published more than 30 novels across multiple genres and pen names, selling over 135 million copies worldwide.
-Here is her major work, in order:
+Here is her major work, in publication order:

-The Vampire Chronicles (13 novels): Interview with the Vampire (1976) → The Vampire Lestat (1985) → The Queen of the Damned (1988) → The Tale of the Body Thief (1992) → Memnoch the Devil (1995) → The Vampire Armand (1998) → Merrick (2000) → Blood and Gold (2001) → Blackwood Farm (2002) → Blood Canticle (2003) → Prince Lestat (2014) → Prince Lestat and the Realms of Atlantis (2016) → Blood Communion (2018)
+Interview with the Vampire (1976) → The Vampire Lestat (1985) → The Queen of the Damned (1988) → The Tale of the Body Thief (1992) → Memnoch the Devil (1995) → The Vampire Armand (1998) → Merrick (2000) → Blood and Gold (2001) → Blackwood Farm (2002) → Blood Canticle (2003) → Prince Lestat (2014) → Prince Lestat and the Realms of Atlantis (2016) → Blood Communion (2018)

-Lives of the Mayfair Witches (3 novels): The Witching Hour (1990) → Lasher (1993) → Taltos (1994)
+The Witching Hour (1990) → Lasher (1993) → Taltos (1994)

-Christ the Lord Series (2 novels): Christ the Lord: Out of Egypt (2005) → Christ the Lord: The Road to Cana (2008)
+Christ the Lord: Out of Egypt (2005) → Christ the Lord: The Road to Cana (2008)

-As A.N.
-Roquelaure (The Sleeping Beauty Trilogy + 1): The Claiming of Sleeping Beauty (1983) → Beauty’s Punishment (1984) → Beauty’s Release (1985) → Beauty’s Kingdom (2015)
+The Claiming of Sleeping Beauty (1983) → Beauty’s Punishment (1984) → Beauty’s Release (1985) → Beauty’s Kingdom (2015)

-As Anne Rampling (erotic fiction): Exit to Eden (1985), Belinda (1986)
+Exit to Eden (1985), Belinda (1986)

-Notable Standalones: The Feast of All Saints (1979), Cry to Heaven (1982), Servant of the Bones (1996), Violin (1997)
+The Feast of All Saints (1979), Cry to Heaven (1982), Servant of the Bones (1996), Violin (1997)

 How Anne Rice Built Her $60 Million Net Worth